-The Cottage Food Act of 2013 allows residents of the District of Columbia to register as a Cottage Food Business and prepare certain foods from their residential kitchens and sell them at farmers markets and public events.
-Title 25-K of the District of Columbia Municipal Regulations (Food Safety and Hygiene Regulations) provides the regulations that pertain to this kind of operation.
-Foods prepared in residential kitchens by approved Cottage Food Businesses are permitted to be sold at farmers markets and public events within the District of Columbia.
-Internet sales and wholesale are not allowed.
-In order to become a Cottage Food Business, you will need to submit an application to DC Health and undergo a pre-operational inspection.
+The Cottage Food Act of 2013, effective January 25, 2014 (D.C.
+Law 20-63; D.C.
+Official Code § 7-742.01) was amended to allow Cottage Food Businesses to sell certain food products from their residential kitchens and to sell them to consumers, including through direct, retail (except restaurants and grocery stores), and online sales, within the District of Columbia.
+The District’s Cottage Food Regulations in Title 25-K of the District of Columbia Municipal Regulations (Food Safety and Hygiene Regulations) provides the regulations that pertain to this kind of operation.
+In order to become a Cottage Food Business, you will need to submit a Cottage Food Registry Application to DC Health and may undergo a pre-operational inspection.

 HERE’S WHAT YOU NEED TO GET STARTED

 - Home Occupancy Permit (https://business.dc.gov/quick/1457) from the Department of Consumer and Regulatory Affairs (DCRA)

 - Proof of calibrated scale(s) if your food will be sold by weight from the Office of Weights and Measures at DCRA

 - Certified Food Protection Manager’s Certification (CFPM)

 - DC-Issued Certified Protection Manager ID-Card, Issued by DC Health based on your CFPM Certification

 - Submit a Cottage Food Business Registry Application DC Health at 899 North Capitol, St. NE, Washington, D.C.
 20002

 - Submit an application review fee of $50.00 to DC Health in the form of check, money order, cash, or credit/debit.
 Make checks payable to DC Treasurer.